tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

     // read one byte:
     byte input = Serial1.read();
     // if that byte is the first header byte,
-    // print a newline so you can see once sentence per line: if (input == 0x42) {
+    // print a newline so you can see once  packet per line: if (input == 0x42) {
       Serial.println();
     }